bimbraw/Selfie-threshold/README.md

 # Selfie threshold

-Repository for binarization of a selfie.
+Repository for binarization of a selfie taken using a laptop webcam.
+Programmed using C++.